LOCATION MANDALE NC

 Redoximorphic features--iron depletions in shades of yellow, brown, or gray and masses of oxidized iron in shades of red or brown

-Cg horizon or CBg horizon (where present):
+Cg horizon or CBg horizon (if it occurs):

 Color--hue of 10YR to 5Y, value of 6 or 7, chroma of 1 or 2, or is neutral with value of 4 to 8